mercadopago/devsite-docs/guides/security/oauth/introduction.en.md

 >
 > Important
 >
 > The use of the OAuth protocol differs from the shared use of credentials process.
-OAuth does not address questions related to client authentication, nor information related to the same, its responsibility lies in the methods of obtaining a token to access a resource.
+OAuth does not address questions related to client authentication, nor information related to that, its responsibility lies in the methods of obtaining a token to access a resource.

 > NEXT_STEP_CARD_EN
 >